 They also wanted to keep their current sectional in the space even though it is on the larger end for the room’s dimensions.

 The art walls were all created by Demirchelie.
-Showcased here is a piece from the studio’s Line Series.
+Showcased here is a piece from the studio’s Line Series occupying a wall between the dining room and the family room and bedrooms.

 The Family Room is composed of modern and mid-century classics.
 The Plinth Side Tables, Designed by Norm Architects create a central focal point for the room, while they break free and can be placed on the sides to make room for the clients’ needs throughout the day.